tom-ai/BE-NC-News/README.md

 ### Seed the local database
 The database will first need to be seeded with data.
 To do this, run `npm run seed` in the CLI
 ### Use different data sets
 There are two sets of data included: test and development.
-When running the test suites, test data is seeded and the test database is used.
+In production, the development database is used, and for testing, the test database will be used.
-You will need to create two `.env` files with some text inside:
+For the necessary databases to be used, create some routing by making the following files in your route directory:
-1. `test.env` with with `PGDATABASE=nc_news_test`
+1. A `test.env` file with `PGDATABASE=nc_news_test` inside
-2. `development.env` with `PGDATABASE=nc_news`
+2. A `development.env` file with `PGDATABASE=nc_news`
 For security, add the filenames to your `.gitignore` file
 ### Run tests
 To run the tests, run `npm test __tests__/app.test.js`